Seneca-ICTOER/OPS445/docs/B-Assignments/assignment2group.md

 ## Restrictions

-- Your assignment should be contained in one or more .py files, but should be executed from a file called `assignment2.py`.
+- Your finished code will be put into a file called `assignment2.py`.
 - You can import any modules from the Python standard library, but third-party modules are not permitted.
 - Your assignment should use the `argparse` module to handle command line options and arguments.
 Refer to their [documentation](https://docs.python.org/3/howto/argparse.html) for help.
-- Your assignment must be able to run on either **Matrix**, **MyVMLab**, or one the **virtual machines** you have set up for this course.
-You will demonstrate the usage of your assignment on one of these machines.
+- Your assignment must be able to run on a Linux machine.
+You will demonstrate the usage of your assignment in class.
 - All the code and required files will be inside your repository.
 You should clone your repo onto the Linux machine you are using to demonstrate your assignment, and I should be able to run `git log` to see the commits you've made.
 - Any additional configuration needed to get your assignment working (ie. you need to make changes to system configuration files) must be documented and included in your repository.

 ## The Design Process (As It Occurs In The Real World)

-All project plans are focused on identifying _blocking tasks_ (that is, tasks that need to completed before other tasks can even be started on) and then prioritising those tasks.
-Researching possible solutions, for example, is necessary before we ever start writing a line of code.

-The design process should look like this:
+The design process looks like this:

 1. Identify problems
 1. Research solutions